3meters/proxibase/readme.md

       "sort": {field1:1, field2:-1},
-      "count": boolean,                   // returns no records, only count, limit and skip are ignored "countBy": fieldName                // returns count of collection grouped by any field }
+      "count": boolean,                   // returns no records, only count, limit and skip are ignored "countBy": fieldName                // returns count of collection grouped by any field "datesToUTC": boolean               // convert dates from numbers to strings }

 The collection|stat property is required.
 All others are optional.